Git Version Control Introduction

 This command retrieves the history or commits from the remote repository.
 When the remote contains work you do not have, it will attempt to automatically merge.
 See Merging.

-git add FILENAME.txt where FILENAME.txt is the name and extension of the file to add to a commit.
+git add FILENAME.txt where FILENAME.txt is the name and extension of the file to add.

 git commit -m "type message here"